Dannybouy/Dannybouy/README.md

 Frontend Developer
 ------------------

-Daniel is a Student, Developer and Teacher with a passion for learning and growing as a developer and also giving back to the community as a teacher.
-I am growing as a frontend developer and also learning to be great at it.
+Daniel is a Student, developer, and Teacher with a passion for learning and growing as a developer and also giving back to the community as a teacher.
+I am growing as a front-end developer and also learning to be great at it.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [danielokpara29@outlook.com](mailto:danielokpara29@outlook.com)
 * 🚀  I'm currently working on [A Freelancer Web App](http://ivoiceafrica.vercel.app/)
 * 🧠  I'm learning ReactJS, NextJS, TypeScript
-* 🤝  I'm open to collaborating on Interesting Frontend Projects
+* 🤝  I'm open to collaborating on Interesting front-end Projects

 <a href="https://www.twitter.com/iamdannybouy20" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/iamdannybouy20?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"